architech-boards/sigfox-documentation/source/develop.rst

 .. image:: _static/kds_update1.jpg
 .. image:: _static/kds_update2.jpg

 then press **Accept** and **Finish**.
-Will be installed all the updates avaiable, if required accept some request during the installing.
-In the end restart the IDE.
+All the updates available will be installed, accept some request during the installing if it is required.
+At the end restart the IDE.

 Import Project
 **************